 The app is also bi-directional, so anyone who texts you during this time will receive a (customizable) response telling them that you’re in Thrive Mode until a certain time.
 In addition to explaining why you aren’t replying, this will create what Thrive Global CEO and founder Arianna Huffington calls “a new kind of FOMO.”
 She writes, “We want it to have a multiplier effect that begins to create new cultural norms about what we value – to go from valuing always being on to also valuing unplugging and recharging regularly.”

-In addition to, as the ad puts it, helping you “put hours back into your day,” the Thrive App lets you set limits and be more mindful of your phone use.
+In addition to, as the video puts it, helping you “put hours back into your day,” the Thrive App lets you set limits and be more mindful of your phone use.
 The App Control dashboard shows exactly how long you’ve used your phone that day and what percentage of time was spent on each app, complete with an App Blocking feature that allows you to easily set daily limits for specific apps.

 The Thrive Global Community welcomes voices from many spheres.
 We publish pieces written by outside contributors with a wide range of opinions, which don’t necessarily reflect our own.
 Learn more or join us as a community member!